rnapoles/trunk-qooxdoo-contrib-code/qooxdoo-contrib/cometd/trunk/README.txt

 Project State
 -------------
 09/10/04 First proof-of-concept release
+10/01/03 0.1 release

 Todo
 ----
 - The contribution still depends on the dojo base library, this needs to be ported to work with the qooxdoo transport API.
 - At the moment, the required libraries need to be manually imported in index.html.
   Need to find a way to programmatically load them at load time.